jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 .. meta::
-  :description: Beginner-friendly step-by-step TDD tutorial explaining Python's AssertionError and how to use the assert statement.
-Learn how to set up a test environment using uv, pytest, and pytest-watcher.
-Master the difference between assignment (=) and equality (==), and learn how to test None, False, and True using "is", "is not", assertIs, and assertIsNot.
-Understand the difference between object identity and value equality (why 0 == 0.0 is True but 0 is 0.0 is False), and how to use assertEqual and assertNotEqual in unittest.TestCase.
+  :description: Step-by-step beginner Python TDD tutorial that teaches AssertionError by deliberately triggering it.
+See exactly why a bare `reality == my_expectation` line does not fail the test or raise an error (Python just evaluates it and continues), and how `assert` turns a false result into AssertionError.
+Understand the real error messages beginners hit: "AssertionError: True is not false", "unexpectedly identical: None", "AssertionError: 0 is not 0.0", "assert 0 != 0.0", and "AssertionError: 0 == 0.0".
+Master the difference between `=` (assignment) and `==` (equality), and especially `is` / `is not` (same object / identity) versus `==` / `!=` (value equality).
+Extensive practical examples testing None, True, False, 0 vs 0.0, strings, lists, dicts, sets and tuples using both the bare `assert` statement and unittest.TestCase methods (assertIs, assertIsNot, assertEqual, assertNotEqual).
+Full project setup with `uv init`, proper `tests/__init__.py` package, `uv add` for pytest + pytest-watcher, running via `uv run pytest-watcher . --now`, small git commits after every change, and the complete red-green-refactor cycle.
+Perfect for absolute beginners learning Python testing, None/True/False identity gotchas, why 0 == 0.0 is True but 0 is not 0.0, and how assertions actually control test outcomes.
-  :keywords: Jacob Itegboje, Pumping Python, python assertionerror tutorial for beginners, what causes AssertionError in python, how to use assert statement python, test driven development python unittest beginners, how to use pytest-watcher, uv init python tutorial, difference between single and double equal python, assignment vs equality operator python, python is None vs is not None, testing None in python unittest, testing False and True in python, unittest assertIs and assertIsNot, unittest assertEqual and assertNotEqual, difference between is and equal python, why is 0 == 0.0 but 0 is not 0.0, python object identity vs value equality, AssertionError True is not false, AssertionError unexpectedly identical None, AssertionError False is not None, AssertionError True is not None, AssertionError 0 == 0.0, python red green refactor cycle beginners, setting up tests directory __init__.py python, common python beginner exceptions assertions
+  :keywords: Jacob Itegboje, Pumping Python, python assertionerror, AssertionError python, what causes AssertionError in python, python assert statement, assert statement python for beginners, how does assert work python, python assert tutorial, TDD for beginners python, red green refactor python, red green refactor cycle, uv pytest-watcher, pytest-watcher uv, uv run pytest-watcher . --now, python unittest beginners, difference between = and == python, assignment vs equality python, python is vs ==, object identity vs value equality python, python is not vs !=, is None vs == None python, python None identity, python is not None, assertIsNot None, unittest assertIs, assertIs vs is python, unexpectedly identical None, AssertionError unexpectedly identical, AssertionError True is not false, True is not false python, assert 0 is 0.0, 0 is not 0.0 python, why is 0 == 0.0 but 0 is not 0.0, 0 == 0.0 is True python, python 0 is not False, an integer is not False, python 0 is not True, testing None True False python, bare comparison does not fail test, reality == my_expectation still green, why doesn't == fail my python test, python assert makes test fail, python assert "DO NOT CONTINUE if false", setting up tests directory python, tests __init__.py python, python tests package structure, common python beginner AssertionError, AssertionError 0 == 0.0, assert 0 != 0.0, unittest assertEqual beginners, mixing assert and self.assertEqual, python tdd None, python singleton is, python falsy is not False, a list is not None, a dict is not False, python test driven development assert, how to cause AssertionError, python assertions expectations vs reality, what is an assertion python, common python test gotchas None True False, python 0 == 0.0 identity equality, python why does my test not fail when I write ==, python bare expression vs assert, python assert turns false into error, python tdd uv init, pytest-watcher with unittest, python None is not False, True is not None test, 0.0 is not False python, dictionary is not None, how to write failing test first TDD, common mistakes is vs equal python, AssertionError assert 11 == 2, E assert None is not None, python expectations vs reality testing, what is the same what is different python test

 .. include:: ../../links.rst